Research.

 post-image

-Bosses earn significantly more than their employees.
-Are employees aware of this inequality?
-Do they find it demotivating?
-We provide evidence from a field experiment involving 2,060 employees at a large financial corporation.
+Bosses earn far more than their subordinates—but are employees aware of these pay gaps?
+And does awareness affect morale?
+We answer these questions using a field experiment with 2,060 employees at a major financial institution.

 Cullen, Z. and Perez-Truglia, R. (2022).
 How Much Does Your Boss Make?
 The Effects of Salary Comparisons.
 Journal of Political Economy, Vol. 130 (3), pp. 766–822.